Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 3. Renin inhibitors (direct).
 The drug Aliskiren is used, which reduces the amount of renin in the blood and angiotensin.

-Combinations of antihypertensive drugs are used; they must have similar pharmacokinetic properties and have the expected effect.
-There are such rational combinations of drugs: a diuretic and an ACE inhibitor, a diuretic and an ARB, an ACE inhibitor and calcium antagonists, a diuretic and calcium antagonists, ARBs and calcium antagonists, and others, at the discretion of the attending physician.
+Combinations of antihypertensive drugs are used; they must have similar pharmacokinetic properties and produce the expected effect.
+There are such rational combinations of drugs: diuretic and ACEI, diuretic and ARB, ACEI and calcium antagonists, diuretic and calcium antagonists, ARB and calcium antagonists and others, at the discretion of the attending physician.

-If the patient has suffered a myocardial infarction or stroke, it is recommended to take aspirin in different doses.
+If the patient has suffered a myocardial infarction or stroke, it is recommended to take aspirin in various doses.
 Aspirin also prevents the formation of atherosclerotic plaques on the walls of blood vessels.

-If, according to laboratory data, changes in the patient's lipid profile are noted, statins are prescribed.
+If, according to laboratory data, the patient has changes in the lipid profile, statins are prescribed.

 Treatment of a complicated crisis is carried out in a therapeutic or cardiological inpatient department.
-It is necessary to lower blood pressure by 25%, but not in all cases.
+It is necessary to reduce blood pressure by 25%, but not in all cases.

 The following drugs are used: